How To Refinance An Investment Property

-If you’re paying high-interest rates on your current mortgage, it can make sense to refinance to a better rate, lowering your monthly mortgage payment and maximizing your earnings on your real estate investment.
+If you’re paying high-interest rates on your current mortgage, it can make sense to refinance to a better rate.
+Refinancing can lower your monthly mortgage payment and maximize your net monthly cash flow on your real estate investment.

 You can also use a refinance to make use of valuable equity.
-If you’re looking to expand your investments but don’t have the cash on hand to purchase another property or make another type of investment, you can utilize the equity you have in your current property to help pay for it with a cash-out refinance.
+If you want to grow your investments but don’t have the cash to purchase another rental property or make another type of investment, you can use the equity in your current property to help pay for it with a cash-out refinance.

 What To Expect When You Refinance Your Investment Property

-Before you begin your refinance application process, you should do some research into your property’s current value and look into what costs you’re likely to incur during and after the process.
-You should also prepare any relevant documentation, as having it ready to go when your lender asks for it will help make the process faster and more efficient.
+Before you begin your refinance application process, you should research your property’s current value and look into the costs you’re likely to incur during and after refinancing.
+Consider collecting relevant documents, so they are ready to go when your lender requests them.
+This can make the process faster and more efficient.
 We’ll get into that later.